We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bluetooth connectivity allows for streaming phone calls and music.

-For your safety, these hearing aids include fall detection and can send alerts to selected contacts.
+These hearing aids include fall detection and can send alerts to selected contacts.

 They use a system that automatically adapts your hearing aids to your surroundings, without the need for manual adjustments.
 This includes homing in on soft voices and on single voices in noisy surroundings.